Waireremai12/week2ResearchRepoDemo/README.md

 Have you developed a habit of exploring?

-In the form of habit of exploring
+In the form of habit of exploring, things im interested in such as architecture i love exploring all the differnt designs from house designs as well building  materials being a builder myself im interested in new innervated ideals.

+ Is there something over which you have gained a degree of mastery before in your life?
+Gymnastics, Rubik's Cubes, A Video Game?
+What did it take?